 "Harassment, intimidation, or bullying," in accordance with Ohio Revised Code 3313.666, means any intentional written, verbal, graphic or physical act, including electronically transmitted acts, by a student or group of students toward other students...that a reasonable person under the circumstances should know will have the effect of:

 - Causing mental or physical harm to the other students including placing an individual in reasonable fear of physical harm and/or damaging of students' personal property; and

 - Is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other students.

-The following shows documented incidents of harassment, intimidation or bullying in Wadsworth City Schools for the first semester of the 2018-2019 school year:
+The following shows documented incidents of harassment, intimidation or bullying in Wadsworth City Schools for the second semester of the 2018-2019 school year: